DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

 ### Research questions

 - Analysis:
-1. What key factors influence the likelihood of a restaurant failing an inspection?
+ What key factors influence the likelihood of a restaurant failing an inspection?
-2. What is the trade-off between inspection frequency and public safety, and how can it be optimized?

 - ML: